adventuregamestudio/ags-manual/CONTRIBUTING.md

 #### Write metadata file

-For each converted page a matching YAML file is written using a custom Pandoc writer.
+For each converted page a matching Lua file is written using a custom Pandoc writer.

     --to "lua/write_metablock.lua" \
     --metadata docname=$* \

-These files are designed to concatenate, so the **docname** metadata variable is set based on the filename of the source file and used as a top level key.
+These files are designed to be evaluated using the Lua `dofile` function to return a Lua table which contains information about the page.
 The information stored is:

 * The page title
 * Headings found on the page and their anchor links
+* Links found on the page
 * A list of keywords and number of times each occurs

-An important feature of the custom writer is to identify what is Script API documentation and adjust the list of headings to ensure that an index built from this data knows the difference between a global function or property and one which is a member of an object.
+An important feature of the custom writer is to identify which parts of the page relate to script documentation so that later actions may treat them differently.

 ### CHM file only

 #### Write an hhk file

 The hhk file is used by the the CHM compiler to define the index.
-A custom Lua writer is used to write an HHK file from all YAML metadata files (excluding anything relating to index file).
-Since the input format is concatenated YAML the Pandoc input mode doesn't have to be GFM.
+A custom Lua writer is used to write an HHK file from all Lua metadata files (excluding anything relating to index file).

     --from markdown \
     --to "lua/write_hhk.lua" \